AudioBible/KJV/README.md

     JOHN 16:33 These things I have spoken unto you, that in me ye might have peace.
 In the world ye shall have tribulation: but be of good cheer; I have overcome the world.

+# audiobible find "is the way" -A1

+    JOB 38:19 Where is the way where light dwelleth? and as for darkness, where is the place thereof,

+    JOB 38:20 That thou shouldest take it to the bound thereof, and that thou shouldest know the paths to the house thereof?

+    PROVERBS 7:27 Her house is the way to hell, going down to the chambers of death.

+    PROVERBS 8:1 Doth not wisdom cry? and understanding put forth her voice?

+    PROVERBS 30:20 Such is the way of an adulterous woman; she eateth, and wipeth her mouth, and saith, I have done no wickedness.

+    PROVERBS 30:21 For three things the earth is disquieted, and for four which it cannot bear:

+    ECCLESIASTES 11:5 As thou knowest not what is the way of the spirit, nor how the bones do grow in the womb of her that is with child: even so thou knowest not the works of God who maketh all.

+    ECCLESIASTES 11:6 In the morning sow thy seed, and in the evening withhold not thine hand: for thou knowest not whether shall prosper, either this or that, or whether they both shall be alike good.

+    ISAIAH 30:21 And thine ears shall hear a word behind thee, saying, This is the way, walk ye in it, when ye turn to the right hand, and when ye turn to the left.

+    ISAIAH 30:22 Ye shall defile also the covering of thy graven images of silver, and the ornament of thy molten images of gold: thou shalt cast them away as a menstruous cloth; thou shalt say unto it, Get thee hence.

+    MATTHEW 7:13 Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat:

+    MATTHEW 7:14 Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.

+    MATTHEW 7:15 Beware of false prophets, which come to you in sheep's clothing, but inwardly they are ravening wolves.

 Will you be celebrating the Anti-Christ this Christmas?
 Worshipping "another spirit"?
 I know I won't be!
 If you are, then have fun!